daattali/daattali.github.io/2016-03-30-colourpicker-ggmarginal-gadgets.md

 Some of you may already know that `shinyjs` provides a `colourInput()` function, which is a Shiny input widget that lets you select a colour ([demo](http://daattali.com/shiny/colourInput/)).
 The idea of the colour picker gadget is to extend this idea of a colour input and provide R developers with an easy way to select colours.
 It's perfect if you want to choose a colour/a vector of colours to use for a plot or for anything else that requires a careful selection of colours.

 You can either run the colour picker as an **addin** or as a **gadget**.
 To access it as an addin, click on the RStudio *Addins* menu and select *Colour Picker*.
 To access the colour picker gadget, run the `colourPicker()` function.
-When running the gadget, you can provide a positive integer as an argument (e.g. `colourPicker(3)`), which will cause the colour picker to initialize with placeholders for that 3 colours.
+When running the gadget, you can provide a positive integer as an argument (e.g. `colourPicker(3)`), which will cause the colour picker to initialize with placeholders for 3 colours.

-#### Features
+### Features

 - By default, the colour picker lets you select one colour.
 You can add/remove colours by using the buttons (plus sign to add another colour placeholder, garbage icon to remove the selected colour).